deadnameband/demonstrations/lyricsheet.md

 These lyrics can be found at <https://git.io/demonstrationslyrics>, or <https://github.com/deadnameband/demonstrations/blob/master/lyricsheet.md>

-The album demonstrations is available on bandcamp.
+The EP Demonstrations is available on bandcamp at <https://deadnameband.bandcamp.com/>.